choosing a bird carrier

 Diane's products have been featured in the Journal of Avian Medicine and Surgery and at Exoticscon, a conference for exotic pet veterinarians.
 Her bird collars & supplements are stocked in avian vet clinics and bird stores throughout the US.
 With over 30 years in the field of behavior, Diane has created thousands of successful individualized behavior plans that help pets thrive.

-TAGS: #Bird Carrier #BirdTravelCage
+TAGS: #Parrot Carrier #BirdTravelCage

 SHARING IS CARING!
 PLEASE SHARE ON YOUR FAVORITE SOCIAL MEDIA NOW!